kellyyfoo/openshift-workshop-was/labs/Openshift/IntroOpenshift/README.md

     ![Delete Pod](images/DeletePodRecreate.jpg)

 1. To change the number of instances, you will need to change the specification of your deployment.
-Click on Deployments in the left navigation, then click on `example` deployment:
+Click on the **Deployments** tab under **Workloads** in the left navigation, then click on `example` deployment:

     ![Locate Deloyment](images/LocateDeployment.jpg)